 How Most BEC Attacks Work

 Generally, a BEC attack begins when a cyber criminal gathers intelligence on a target company.
-During this intelligence-gathering phase, the criminal will collect publicly available information about company personnel (such as names and titles) from press releases, social media accounts, and website content.
+During this phase, the criminal will collect publicly available information about company personnel (such as names and titles) from press releases, social media accounts, and website content.

 Using this information, the cyber criminal will then attempt to gain access to the company email system with a phishing email or spoof the email account of a key employee.

-After gaining email access, the attacker will send targeted, high-pressure emails to employees to trick them into handing over protected information.
-This often works because the employee sees the email is from a trusted individual like a colleague or lawyer and doesn’t think twice about handing over information or funds.
+This tactic often works because the employee sees the email is from a trusted individual like a colleague or lawyer and doesn't think twice about handing over information or funds.

-Part of the challenge with mitigating these threats is that most employees don’t know how to spot phishing scams.
-According to the 2021 Gone Phishing Tournament Report, 19.8% of employees click email phishing links.
+Part of the challenge with mitigating these threats is that most employees don't know how to spot phishing scams.
+According to the 2022 Gone Phishing Tournament Report, 44% of employees click email phishing links.

 5 Examples of Business Email Compromise